adarsul/2021-AgroTech-Project/Scale_Irrigation/Weight Controlled Irrigation.md

 Other useful Variables:

-**Growth**: every time the max weight is updated, the differnece is added to the growth variable.
+**GROWTH**: every time the max weight is updated, the differnece is added to the growth variable.
 Assuming that the changes in weight due the watering are fixed and that soil and pot weight are constant, the growth in weight is explained by the growth of the plant.

 **give_water**: a boolean that is true when solenoid is open and false when it is closed.